neunneun

 Privacy

 Prompt content logging is opt-in.
-During watchdawg setup, you choose whether to include prompt text in telemetry.
+During neun-cli setup, you choose whether to include prompt text in telemetry.
 If disabled, prompts are not sent to the collector — only metadata like token counts and tool usage is captured.

 Settings Scope